Revadike/SteamDatabaseBackend/README.md

 # SteamDB Updater *(and IRC bot)* [![Build Status](https://travis-ci.com/SteamDatabase/SteamDatabaseBackend.svg)](https://travis-ci.com/SteamDatabase/SteamDatabaseBackend)

-The application that keeps SteamDB up to date with the latest changes, additionally it runs an IRC bot and announces various Steam stuff in #steamdb and #steamdb-announce on FreeNode.
+The application that keeps [SteamDB](https://steamdb.info/) up to date with the latest changes, additionally it runs an IRC bot and announces various Steam stuff in #steamdb and #steamdb-announce on [Freenode](https://freenode.net/).

 ## Requirements
 * [.NET Core](https://dot.net)